RakhithJK/YT-Spammer-Purge-wiki/Config-File-Settings.md

 #### Notes:
 * For complete descriptions and possible values for each, you can look in the [config file itself here](https://github.com/ThioJoe/YT-Spammer-Purge/blob/main/assets/default_config.ini)
 * Some config settings are only allowed in certain filtering modes
-* Settings marked with a * indicates it can only be set via the config file
+* Settings marked with a 📝 icon indicates it can only be chosen/set via the config file, and are not prompted for in the program
 ***

 General

 * `use_this_config`: Whether to use the config file on launch or not, or ask every time
 * `your_channel_id`: Prevents having to confirm logged-in user each run
-* *`auto_check_update`: Whether to automatically check for updates of program and spam lists upon running
+* 📝`auto_check_update`: Whether to automatically check for updates of program and spam lists upon running
-* *`skip_confirm_video`: Don't ask to confirm the video is correct after entering a video link/ID
+* 📝`skip_confirm_video`: Don't ask to confirm the video is correct after entering a video link/ID
-* *`moderator_mode`: Overrides 'not your channel mode', so those with moderator permissions on a channel have the option to hold comments for review
+* 📝`moderator_mode`: Overrides 'not your channel mode', so those with moderator permissions on a channel have the option to hold comments for review

 Scanning